Planning Bill engagement overview

 You can see some frequently asked questions below the submissions.
 If you would still like more information on the Planning Bill see the Document Library on this page or review the Information Session Resources.

-Engagement will now focus on the draft district strategies and the new Territory Plan.
-We will shortly announce how Canberrans can provide feedback on these.
-An overview of how the provisions set out in the Planning Bill 2022 relate to the new Territory Plan is provided in the fact sheet in the Document Library.
+An overview of how the provisions that were set out in the Planning Bill 2022 relate to the new Territory Plan is provided in the fact sheet in the Document Library.

 Planning Bill information